vicinity123/.config/README.md

 8. Relaunch Ubuntu and follow the instructions on Ubuntu

 ### Upgrade to WSL2 from WSL with a linux distro installed <a name="upgrade_wsl1_to_wsl2"></a>
-1. Open Powershell and type the following command
+1. Open Powershell and check the WSL Version
 ```
 wsl -l -v
 ```
 > You should see your linux distro's name and 1 as its version
-2. Type the following command to upgrade to WSL2
+2. Set the version of your Linux distro to 2
 ```
 wsl --set-version <NAME-OF-LINUX-DISTRO> 2
 ```